 Rohan is a kingdom in J. R. R. Tolkien's Middle-earth.
 It is inhabited by the Rohirrim, who are known for their horses and cavalry.
 Their lances were featured in The Two Towers film.

-Karl Urban as Eomer with a spear in the background.
+Karl Urban as Éomer with a spear in the background.
 I was able to cobble together enough reference from various shots in The Two Towers.

 After drawing up full size plans, I turned the central shaft on the lathe.

 The blade profile was cut from 1/8" plywood.
 I used balsa wood to frame out the high ridges of the blade.